-Hamilton Bond Ltd (Hamilton Bond) an affiliate of Marsh & McLennan Companies, Inc. (MMC), strives to protect the privacy and the confidentiality of Personal Data that the company processes in connection with the services it provides to clients and individuals’ use of the Hamilton Bond websites.
-Hamilton Bond’s services consist primarily of claims consulting, claims management and services performed in its capacity as chartered loss adjusters.
+Hamilton Bond Ltd (Hamilton Bond or we), an affiliate of Marsh & McLennan Companies, Inc. (MMC), strives to protect the privacy and the confidentiality of Personal Data that the company processes in connection with the services it provides to clients and individuals’ use of the Hamilton Bond websites.
+Hamilton Bond’s services consist primarily of claims consulting, claims management and services performed in its capacity as chartered loss adjuster.

-During the insurance lifecycle Hamilton Bond will receive Personal Data relating to it’s clients, employees and representatives other claimants and their family members and other parties involved in a claim.
+During the insurance lifecycle Hamilton Bond will receive Personal Data relating to its clients, where applicable, its clients’ employees and representatives, other claimants and their family members and other parties involved in a claim.
 Therefore references to “individuals” in this notice include any living person from the preceding list, whose Personal Data Hamilton Bond receives in connection with the services it provides under its engagements with its clients.
 This notice sets out Hamilton Bond’s uses of this Personal Data and the disclosures it makes to other insurance market participants and other third parties.

-Individual details - name, address (and proof of address), other contact details (e.g. email and telephone details), gender, marital status, family details, date and place of birth, employer, job title and employment history, relationship to the policyholder, insured, beneficiary or claimant;
+Individual details - name, address (and proof of address), other contact details (e.g. email and telephone details), gender, marital status, family details, date and place of birth, employer, job title and employment history, relationship to the policyholder, insured, beneficiary or claimant, images;

 Identification details - identification numbers issued by government bodies or agencies (e.g. depending on the country you are in, social security or national insurance number, passport number, ID number, tax identification number, driver’s licence number);